 1. EXECUTIVE SUMMARY 3 2.
-DESCRIPTION OF THE MONITORING ACTIVITIES 3 2.1.
-General information 4 2.2.
-Composition of the sample 4 2.3.
-Correlation with standards, technical specifications and tools used for monitoring.
-6 3.
-MONITORING OUTCOMES 10 3.1.
-Detailed outcomes 10 3.1.1.
-Outcomes of an applied website simplified monitoring method 11 3.1.2.
-Outcomes of applied website in-depth monitoring method 16 3.1.3.
-Outcomes of applied mobile applications in-depth monitoring method 23 3.2.
-Changes from one monitoring period to the next regarding the overall according to the next regarding • 4.
-USE OF THE IMPLEMENTATION PROCEDURE AND END USER FEEDI BACK.28 5.
-CONTENT RELATED TO ADDITIONAL MEASURES 29 Annex to the Report on the monitoring of the accessibility of websites and mobile applications of public sector bodies carried out during the first monitoring period i n the Republic of Bulgaria - Simplified monitoring of websites (inspection check-list) 31 - In-depth monitoring of websites (inspection check-list) 41 - In-denth monitoring of mobile applications (inspection check-list) 48
+DESCRIPTION OF THE MONITORING ACTIVITIES 4 2.1 General information 4 2.2 Composition of the sample 5 2.3 Compliance with standards, technical specifications and tools used for monitoring 6 3.
+MONITORING OUTCOMES 11 3.1 Detailed outcomes 11 3.1.1 Outcomes of an applied website simplified monitoring method 11 3.1.2 Outcomes of applied website in-depth monitoring method 16 3.1.3 Outcomes of applied mobile applications in-depth monitoring method 24 3.2 Changes from one monitoring period to the next regarding the overall accessibility of monitored websites and mobile applications 29 4.
+USE OF THE IMPLEMENTATION PROCEDURE AND END USER FEEDBACK 30 5.
+CONTENT RELATED TO ADDITIONAL MEASURES 31 oj nnex to the Report on the monitoring of the accessibility of websites and mobile application for public sector bodies carried out during the first monitoring period in the Republic of Bulgon aria Simplified monitoring of websites (inspection check-list) Error!
+Bookmark not defined the state of the In-depth monitoring of websites (inspection check-list) Error!
+Bookmark not defin ned.
+In-depth monitoring of mobile applications (inspection check-list).
+Error!
+Bookmark not define ned.